How to Get Rid of Nerves Before a Performance

 Turning your perspective from one thing to another is a great psychology trick.
 If you feel anxious, don’t picture the audience being naked; try focusing on something that isn’t part of the crowd.

 Look at the back of the stage or a corner where the audience isn’t visible.
 You’ll be able to fade them out of your vision; it’ll feel like it’s just you and the stage.
+Put your attention onto the task.

 It’s great to fantasise about how things will pan out perfectly, but it’s important to be realistic as well.
 Reassure yourself that it’s okay to make mistakes, and it’s okay to have performance anxiety from time to time.
 Have a stutter here and there, or a brief pause to remember the line?
 Trust us, the audience doesn’t mind at all.